Photo Requirements for U.S. Visas

 - The applicant must face the camera directly, preferably with both ears visible.

-The photograph must be an unmounted full face photo, taken within the past six months.
+The photograph must be an unmounted full face photo.
 A “full face“ photo is one in which the applicant is facing the camera directly.
 The applicant should not be looking down or to either side, and the face should cover about 50 percent of the area of the photo.
-Although variations in hair styles and in head coverings (see discussion below) make it difficult to rigorously define the term “face,“ in general, the head of the applicant, including both face and hair, should be shown from crown of the head to tip of chin on top and bottom and from hair line side-to-side.
-It is preferable that ears be exposed.
-The key requirement is that the photograph clearly identifies the applicant.
+Although variations in hair styles and in head coverings make it difficult to rigorously define the term “face,“ in general, the head of the applicant, including both face and hair, should be shown from crown of the head to tip of chin on top and bottom and from hair line side-to-side.

 Head coverings and hats are only acceptable if they are worn for religious beliefs, and even then, may not obscure any portion of the face of the applicant.
 Sunglasses or other accessories detracting from the face as defined above are not acceptable unless required for medical reasons (an eye patch, for example).
 A photograph depicting a person wearing a traditional facemask or veil that does not permit adequate identification is not acceptable.
 Photos of military, airline or other personnel wearing hats are not acceptable.
 Photographs of applicants wearing tribal, national costume or other headgear not specifically religious in nature are not acceptable.